monikastrah/431-2020/quizzes/quiz1/notes.md

 - A "pipe" on this Quiz can be either `%$%` or `%>%`.
 So the phrase "you may use at most two pipes" means that you could have one `%>%` and one `%$%`, or two of either, in your response, but not more.

+## Response Types

+- Questions 13, 17, 18, 24 and 25 each require a numeric response.
+Your complete response should be a number, rounded to the appropriate number of decimal places as specified in the question.
+(Questions 13, 17, 24 and 25 require integer responses, while Question 18 requires you to round your response to one decimal place.)
+Answers with too many (or too few) decimal places will not receive full credit.
+- Questions 14 and 15 each require a line of R code.
+No other question's responses should include R code.
+- Questions 20 and 29 each require a sentence in English.
+No other question's responses should include such a sentence.

 ## Question 8

 The plot shown is a stem-and-leaf display.
 Such a plot appears in the slides in Classes 6-8.
 The `stem()` function can be used to produce one.

+## Question 12

+The mean prediction error is the mean of the prediction errors.

 ## Question 14